My name is Willeke. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a special family.

 I write my own blog and I’m a voluntary contributor to those of the Irish MS Society and others.
 I am a volunteer spokesperson for the Irish MS Society, and advocate better neurological services in Ireland in general by writing and talking to decision makers in government.

 As you can tell, I have lots that strengthens me and drives me forward.
 I also have (dis)abilities which I bend into a positive writing tool for others to lean on.
 My limitations serve as other people’s motivation.
 Their motivation became my inspiration.

 I am an individual with many things to cherish.

 It’s a much-talked about, ongoing topic for people with multiple sclerosis.
-Every single one of us has lived the same misunderstanding, ignorance and irritation, which was once again talked about at a conference in Lisbon.
+Every single one of us has lived the same misunderstanding, ignorance and irritation, an issue raised at a conference in Lisbon.
 If you have an invisible, chronic illness, it’s never too far off your daily life.
 What others might perceive as you being overly sensitive, you know all too well that what you are going through, is real.
 But however real it is, don’t let it define you.

 People who know me, know the saying I live by.
 “When I go outside, I always make sure I don’t look ill.”
 Fake tan to hide dark circles under my eyes, hair nicely cut, contact lenses, lots of medication that keeps me up for now, and even more rest before and after events.
 Pride runs in my family from my grandmother to my mum to myself.
 Because of all this, I have seen doubt in people’s minds when I tell them I have MS, or disbelief because I cannot do the things I used to do anymore.